buffeinstein/PageRank-Explanation-And-Implementation/README.md

 You can see that in this file, the node names are URLs.
 Semantically, each line corresponds to an HTML `<a>` tag that is contained in the source webpage and links to the target webpage.

-We can use the following command to count the total number of links in the file:
+We can use the following command to count the total number of links/edges in the file:
 ```
 $ zcat data/lawfareblog.csv.gz | wc -l
 1610789
 ```
-Since every link corresponds to a non-zero entry in the `P` matrix, this is also the value of `nnz(P)`.
+Every link corresponds to a non-zero entry in the `P` matrix - this is also the value of `nnz(P)`.
-(Technically, we should subtract 1 from this value since the `wc -l` command also counts the header line, not just the data lines.)
+(we subtract 1 from this value since the `wc -l` command also counts the header line, not just the data lines.)

-To get the dimensions of `P`, we need to count the total number of nodes in the graph.
+To get the dimensions of `P`, we need to count the total number of nodes in the graph, ie the number of unique links.
 The following command achieves this by: decompressing the file, extracting the first column, removing all duplicate lines, then counting the results.
 ```
 $ zcat data/lawfareblog.csv.gz | cut -f1 -d, | uniq | wc -l
 25761
 ```
 This matrix is large enough that computing matrix products for dense matrices takes several minutes on a single CPU.
-Fortunately, however, the matrix is very sparse.
+Fortunately, however, the matrix is very sparse!
+This is because a single website will only contain a few hyperlinks - for every wesbite it does NOT link, the entry in that column will be 0!
 The following python code computes the fraction of entries in the matrix with non-zero values:
 ```
 >>> 1610788 / (25760**2)
 0.0024274297384360172
 ```
-Thus, by using sparse matrix operations, we will be able to speed up the code significantly.
+Thus, by using PyTorch's sparse matrix operations, we will be able to speed up the code significantly!

 **Code:**